10 features Samsung’s Galaxy S20 phones have that Apple’s latest iPhones are missing

 - Antonio Villas-Boas/Business Insider

 It’s not just the camera hardware that Samsung changed with its Galaxy S20.
-The company also added a new feature called Single Take, which captures video clips and stills in multiple formats with a single press of the shutter button.
+The company added a feature called “single take,” which captures video clips and stills in multiple formats with a single press of the shutter button.

-The iPhone doesn’t have this specific feature, but the iPhone 11 and 11 Pro do have a feature called QuickTake, which lets you shoot a video without switching out of photo mode.
+The iPhone doesn’t have this specific feature, but the iPhone 11 and 11 Pro do have a feature called QuickTake that lets you shoot a video without switching out of photo mode.

 More storage in the base-level model